The startup idea: Helping young people to find their vocation, rather than a profession

 The teamwork: Developing the business model, the launch plan and the website for the professional orientation platform

-The users, the young people in phase of professional orientation, find a career test on the website, assessing their personality and directing them toward jobs that will likely be more a vocation than a profession for them.
-A career community with gamification aspects makes it attractive to keep returning to the website.
-I purposefully did not push the idea toward this, but sooner or later we arrived at: who will pay for this? … and ended up targeting recruiters as the paying customer segment by offering recruiting services.
+Young people in the phase of professional orientation, find a career test on the website, assessing their personality and directing them toward jobs that will likely be more a vocation than a profession for them.
+Recruiters find highly profiled candidates on the platform; they have become the paying customers we are targeting.